earchibong/devops_projects/private_repositories.md

 ## Automate The Creation Of The Tooling Application’s Pipeline.

-- Create an access token from GitHub so that Jenkins canm use it to connect to the Github account. https://github.com/settings/tokens
+- Create an access token from GitHub so that Jenkins can use it to connect to the Github account. https://github.com/settings/tokens

 <br>